 Do money tree plants need deep potting containers?

-Grown indoors, money trees produce relatively shallow roots systems and do not need exceptionally deep containers.
-Choose one that’s about two inches larger in width and depth than your plant’s root ball.
+Grown indoors, money trees produce relatively shallow root systems and do not need exceptionally deep containers.
+Choose one about two inches larger in width and depth than your plant’s root ball.

 Money trees are thought to attract good luck and prosperity when you grow them in your home.
 To make sure your money tree plants stay healthy and keep you prosperous, start by providing them with the right soil mix.